Overview

 - format = string

-- So the final content of the - syslog.conffile will be like this:
+syslog.conffile will be like this:

-- Press Escto exit the insert mode
+Escto exit the insert mode - Type

-- Type :wqand press Enter to save and exit the file
+:wqand press Enter to save and exit the file

 13. Configure the rsyslog service

-- Type vi /etc/rsyslog.confand press Enter to edit the rsyslog.conf file
+vi /etc/rsyslog.confand press Enter to edit the rsyslog.conf file

-- Press shift + Gto go to the end of the file
+shift + Gto go to the end of the file - Press

 - Like this:

-- Press Escto exit the insert mode
+Escto exit the insert mode - Type

-- Type :wqand press Enter to save and exit the file
+:wqand press Enter to save and exit the file

 14. Restart the auditd and rsyslog services

-- Type service auditd restartand press Enter to restart the auditd service
+service auditd restartand press Enter to restart the auditd service

-- Type systemctl restart rsyslogand press Enter to restart the rsyslog service
+systemctl restart rsyslogand press Enter to restart the rsyslog service

 15. Open the QRadar CE Dashboard on your browser and add a filter

-- Login with the username adminand your password
+https://<IP_ADDRESS_QRADAR> - Login with the username

-- Click Log Activity and click Add Filter
+adminand your password - Click Log Activity and click Add Filter

-- Operator: Equals
+Source IP [Indexed] - Operator:

-- Value: <IP_ADDRESS_CENTOS>, in my case the IP address is192.168.211.128
+<IP_ADDRESS_CENTOS>, in my case the IP address is192.168.211.128

 - Parameter: